Ralerus/eventlab-doc/Software Requirements Specification/Software Requirements Specification.md

 A registered user can access his user profile.
 There, he is able to update his provided personal data and password, and also to delete his user account.

 #### 3.1.4 User Calendar
-The home screen of a user shows his personal calendar, where he can see all the events he accepted.
+The home screen of a user shows his personal calendar, where he can see all the events he accepted or accepted tentatively.
+If the user likes to see also the rejected events he can choose this by selecting a button.
 No user can see the events in another user's private calendar.
-If the user wants to create a new group, he can do so on this screen.
+If the user wants to create a new group, he can do so over the group overview.
 > A detailed desciption of this use case can be found here:<br/>
 [Use Case Specification: Display Calendar](Use%20Cases/Display%20Calendar/UC-Specification-Display-Calendar.md).